feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/WindowFeatures.rst

 week forward.
 If we want to forecast next week with the last 3 weeks of data, we should forward the value 2 weeks forward.

-:class:`WindowFeatures` will add the new variables with a representative name to the original dataframe.
+:class:`WindowFeatures` will add the new features with a representative name to the original dataframe.
 It also has the methods `fit()` and `transform()` that make it compatible with the Scikit-learn's `Pipeline` and cross-validation functions.

-Note that to be compatible with :class:`WindowFeatures` the dataframe's index must have unique values and no NaN.
+Note that, in the current implementation, :class:`WindowFeatures` only works with dataframes whose index, containing the time series timestamp, contains unique values and no NaN.

 Examples
 --------

-Let's create a toy dataset to demonstrate the functionality of :class:`WindowFeatures`.
+Let's create a toy time series dataset to demonstrate the functionality of :class:`WindowFeatures`.
 The dataframe contains 3 numerical variables, a categorical variable, and a datetime index.